 Courses offered by the School of Forestry & Environmental Studies are described below.
 The letters "a" and "b" following the course numbers indicate fall- and spring-term courses respectively.
-Bracketed courses will not be offered during the academic year 2005-2006.
+Bracketed courses will not be offered during the academic year 2006-2007.
+The course numbering system has changed this year; the previous course numbers are indicated, following the course title, in parentheses in the list below.